 Why were they snubbed?
 “If you tell me he must be in [Marseille centre-back Adil] Rami’s place then I stop you right away.
 Sorry but two left-footed defenders at centre-back at international level…We have a lot of left-footers and few right-footers.”
 (Didier Deschamps)

-Hailed by Guardiola as his best City signing, found a place in the PFA Team of the Year, completed the second-most successful passes of any player in the Premier League this term (2768), formed a formidable centre-back partnership with Raphael Varane for Fra… oh, wait.
+Hailed by Guardiola as his best City signing, found a place in the PFA Team of the Year, completed the second-most successful passes of any player in the Premier League (2768) during 2019/20, formed a formidable centre-back partnership with Raphael Varane for Fra… oh, wait.
 Yep, Laporte has somehow been overlooked by Deschamps yet again.

-The City bulwark was a figurehead as the North West club clinched an unprecedented domestic treble, and yet Clement Lenglet has moved above him in the pecking order for France and is set to receive his first cap next month.
+The City bulwark was a figurehead as the North West club clinched an unprecedented domestic treble, and yet Clement Lenglet has moved above him in the pecking order for France.
 Seriously, what does this guy need to do to convince Deschamps?

 7. Fabinho and Lucas Moura (Brazil)